qfwc258/circuidipity/content/2012-12-07-virtualbox-install.rst

 3.2 Console
 -----------

 Debian GUEST in console mode defaults to a small 80x40 window.
-To resize, reboot GUEST:
+Resize by rebooting GUEST and:

 * GRUB screen: hit ``c`` to enter command mode
 * ``grub>``: run ``vbeinfo`` to display supported resolutions (example: ``1152x864x32``)